 But a week later, I went to the walk-in clinic to get them checked out.
 The doctor figured it was just an infection.
 We did a round of heavy antibiotics, but after ten days, there was no change.

-Then my mind started racing, lymph nodes swelling has me thinking Hodgkin’s lymphoma, but unlike most people who use doctor google, I do my best to eliminate the scariest options.
+Then my mind started racing, and lymph nodes swelling has me thinking of Hodgkin’s lymphoma, but unlike most people who use doctor google, I do my best to eliminate the scariest options.

 I know people, my partner included, who go straight to the worst results.
 “There’s a bump on my big toe, OMG it must be toe cancer.
 We need to amputate immediately.”

 In 2012, I woke up with sweats and pains in my jaw.
 A stiff neck and I took to Dr. Google to try to eliminate every possibility until I realized, “Shite, I’m having a heart issue.
 I need to get to the hospital.”

 Thank goodness it wasn’t a heart attack.
 It was a result of stress which mimicked a heart attack.
 Still, it meant a week in the hospital and all the fun that goes with it.

 After the antibiotics did not affect the lymph nodes the doctor recommended an ultrasound which showed the extent of the swelling.
 It wasn’t a determinant factor, but it gave us more clues about what was going on.